neupauer/tailwindcss-plugin-aspect-ratio/README.md

 ## Configuration

-By default, some common aspect ratios are provided, but you can override or expand them with `aspectRatio` key in your `tailwind.config.js` file.
+By default, some common aspect ratios are provided, but you can override or extend them with the `aspectRatio` key in your `tailwind.config.js` file.

 ```js
 // tailwind.config.js